danphamx/GoogleWebDesigner_Banner/README.md

 Phamuelson
 ==============

-I made an interactive extensible ad banner for my cat using Google Web Designer!
+I made an interactive expandable ad banner for my cat using Google Web Designer!
 --------------